 We’ll then request some further information and discuss your bike donation drive in more detail.

 How your donated bikes make a real difference to peoples lives.

-Thanks to your generosity, people like Danielle are using bikes to move forwards with their lives.
+Thanks to your generosity, people like Danielle are using bikes to move forward with their lives.